flhofer/dell_TB16_firmware/README.md

 ### Flashing TB16's NVM

-For the two following, `Cable` and `Dock/BME`, the requirements are identical: Linux and recent `fwupd` package.
+The requirements for the two following, the `Cable` and `Dock/BME`'s NonVolatile Memory, are identical: Linux and a recent `fwupd` package.

 To update Thunderbolt Cable or Dock NVM, type as root/`sudo`
 ```
 $ fwupdtool install-blob <bin-file>
 ```

 It will prompt you to select the correct device to flash.
-Select `Cable` with `Cable_xxx.bin` and vice versa.
+Select the device name containing the word `Cable` with `Cable_xxx.bin` and vice versa.

 ### Which NVM controller firmware to flash?